The Best Chewy Chocolate Chip Cookies are simply the best cookies I've ever made and are just as the name implies - soft, chewy and delicious!

 - Toss together flour, baking soda, cornstarch and salt in a large bowl.
 Set aside.

 - In a medium size bowl, whisk the melted butter, brown sugar, and white sugar together until no brown sugar lumps remain.
 Whisk in the egg, then the egg yolk.
 Finally, whisk in the vanilla.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft, yet thick.
 Fold in the chocolate chips.
 They may not stick to the dough because of the melted butter, but do your best to have them evenly dispersed among the dough.
 Cover the dough and chill for 30 minutes.
+You can skip this step if you're in a hurry.
+Chilled dough will make your cookie at bit thicker when baked.

 - Preheat the oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.